The impact of leaving a gift in your Will

 You may have been affected by cancer yourself, cared for a loved one with cancer or have friends or family that have been affected by a diagnosis.
 Whatever your connection, you'll know how much it can turn someone's world upside down.

 When William Macmillan died of cancer in 1911, his son Douglas Macmillan wanted to do something to help others affected by cancer.
 His father had given him £10 just before he died and it was with this money that he set up the charity that would later be known as Macmillan Cancer Support.
-This one single and very special gift was the seed that was needed to grow Macmillan to a charity that now helps over 6.7 million people affected by cancer each year.
+This single and very special gift was the seed needed to grow Macmillan to a charity that now helps over 6.7 million people affected by cancer each year.